bobleesj/bobleesj.github.io/docs/source/essays.rst

 With the two types of innovation discussed, we strive to measure performance with both objective and subjective measures.
 For the second type, this is difficult.
 Jensen Huang from Nvidia said, “I find KPIs hard to understand.”
-“What’s a good KPI?”
-“Gross margins, that’s not a KPI.
-That’s a result.”
+“What's a good KPI?”
+“Gross margins, that's not a KPI.
+That's a result.”
 Nvidia is known for investing in new fields such as computational drug discovery and materials science, beyond its origins as a computer-graphics chip design firm.